 Busan Country Club

-Located across from Geumjeong Stadium, is the 66-year-old Busan Country Club.
-Originally located in Haeundae, the 18 hole, par 72 course moved to Nopo-dong in 1971, and is a longtime local favorite.
+This 66-year-old Busan Country Club sits right across from Geumjeong Stadium.
+Originally located in Haeundae, the 18-hole, par-72 course moved to Nopo-dong in 1971, and has since been longtime local favorite.
 It is closed on the first and third Monday of each month.

 Facilities: Club house, restaurant, pro shop, indoor practice range